-The SKY73103-11 is programmed through a three-wire serial bus control interface.
+The SKY73101-11 is programmed through a three-wire serial bus control interface using four 26-bit words.
 The three-wire interface consists of three signals: CLK (pin 17), LE (pin 19), and the bit serial data line DATA (pin 18).
+The convention is to load data from the most significant bit to the least significant bit (MSB to LSB).
 A serial data input timing diagram is shown in Figure 3.
-Timing parameter values are provided in Table 2.
+Preset timing parameter values are provided in Table 2.

-Although the SKY73103-11 uses a 5 V DC supply, the internal voltage regulator has a 3.3 V output for the Phase Locked Loop (PLL).
-Therefore, the input DC voltage for the CLK, DATA, and LE signals should be set \leq 3.3 V.
+Although the SKY73101-11 uses a 5 V DC supply, the internal voltage regulator has a 3.3 V output for the PLL.
+Therefore, the input DC voltage for the serial interface (CLK, DATA, and LE signals) should be set to 3.3 V or lower.

-Figure 4 depicts the serial bus, which consists of one 26-bit load register and four separate 24-bit hold registers.
-Data is initially clocked into the load register starting with the Most Significant Bit (MSB) and ending with the Least Significant Bit (LSB).
+Figure 4 depicts the serial bus, which consists of one 26-bit load register and four separate 24-bit registers.
+Data is initially clocked into the load register starting with the MSB and ending with the LSB.
 The LE signal is used to gate the clock to the load register, requiring the LE signal to be brought low before the data load.
 Data is shifted on the rising edge of CLK.

-The falling edge of LE latches the data into the appropriate hold register from the load register.
-This programming sequence must be repeated to fill all four hold registers.
+The two final LSBs are decoded to determine which holding register should latch the data.
+The falling edge of LE latches the data into the appropriate holding register.
+This programming sequence must be repeated to fill all four holding registers.